Canberra Airport: Controversies

-During the COVID-19 pandemic, Canberra Airport announced that the runway 12/30 would be closed.
+During the COVID-19 pandemic, Canberra Airport announced that runway 12/30 would be closed.
 As noted in the 2014 Canberra Airport Master plan, this runway is primarily used by general aviation and was considered by the Aircraft Owners and Pilots Association (AOPA) to be a thinly veiled attempt to unlock a larger area of the site for non-aviation purposes.
 There has also been a significant and ongoing criticism that the ongoing property development activities have been pursued to the detriment of aviation safety.
 For Canberra Airport, Airservices Australia has been obliged to put the following warning in its En Route Supplement Australia: "During strong westerly winds TURB may be experienced in touch down area LDG RWY 35."
-This warning of turbulence resulted from airline pilots complaining about a safety issue arising from severe turbulence caused by a hangar that was built too close to the runway.
-The hangar could have been placed further away from the runway if the land behind the hangar was not being used for non-aeronautical commercial development.
-Turbulence of this nature has a significantly higher impact upon the smaller aircraft used by general aviation.
+Pilots have been warned of potential safety issues arising from turbulence caused by mostly non-aviation related development encroaching close to the runway.
+This development restricts the options available to pilots of smaller aircraft in an emergency.